 Following closely behind Half-Life: Alyx in regards to hype, Lone Echo II is another sci-fi VR experience that’s currently on everyone’s radar.
 Although the first entry didn’t exactly set the world on fire back in 2017, it’s mainly been credited for raising the bar for VR visuals and gameplay.
 Now in 2020, the market is a lot more crowded with games that are similar to Lone Echo, so we’re hoping developer Ready at Dawn has brought their A-game for the sequel.

-The decision to postpone Lone Echo II back in 2019 was already a show of good faith and commitment to quality that’ll likely result in a more polished experience; and that’s definitely an edge Ready at Dawn is going to want to have when going toe-to-toe against a new Half-Life game.
+The decision to postpone Lone Echo II back in 2019 was already a show of good faith and commitment to quality that’ll likely result in a more polished experience, and that’s an edge Ready at Dawn is going to want to have when going toe-to-toe against a new Half-Life game.
 The sequel’s story will be a continuation of the original’s and chronicle the latest adventures of Captain Olivia Rhodes and her robot protector Jack.